cyberlandji/operation-iron-watch-03/05-detections-rules/icmp-flood.md

 ## Threshold Rationale

-50 ICMP echo requests per 60 seconds was chosen as the flood threshold.
-A normal ping (`ping -c 4`) sends 4 packets — well below the threshold.
-A flood ping (`ping -f`) or hping3 ICMP burst sends hundreds per second — well above it.
-This threshold cleanly separates diagnostic ping traffic from flood behavior in a home lab environment.
+50 ICMP echo requests per 60 seconds cleanly separates diagnostic ping traffic (`ping -c 4` = 4 packets) from flood behavior (`ping -f` = hundreds per second).
+Calibrated for home lab environment.

 **Known gap:** ICMP floods from multiple distributed sources (each below 50 packets/60s) will evade per-source tracking.
 Also, if ICMP is blocked at the network layer entirely, there is no traffic for Suricata to see — no traffic means no alert, but also no flood reaching the target.